openfl/OpenFLDevelopersGuide/working-with-the-file-system/README.md

 }

 The previous example creates a URLVariables object that you pass to the remote server- side script.
-In previous versions of ActionScript, you could pass variables to the server upload script by passing values in the query string.
-ActionScript 3.0 allows you to pass variables to the remote script using a URLRequest object, which allows you to pass data using either the POST or GET method; this, in turn, makes passing larger sets of data easier and cleaner.
+In previous versions of Haxe, you could pass variables to the server upload script by passing values in the query string.
+Haxe allows you to pass variables to the remote script using a URLRequest object, which allows you to pass data using either the POST or GET method; this, in turn, makes passing larger sets of data easier and cleaner.
 In order to specify whether the variables are passed using the GET or POST request method, you can set the URLRequest.method property to either URLRequestMethod.GET or URLRequestMethod.POST, respectively.

-ActionScript 3.0 also lets you override the default Filedata upload file field name by providing a second parameter to the upload() method, as demonstrated in the previous example (which replaced the default value Filedata with Custom1).
+Haxe also lets you override the default Filedata upload file field name by providing a second parameter to the upload() method, as demonstrated in the previous example (which replaced the default value Filedata with Custom1).

-By default, Flash Player does not attempt to send a test upload, although you can override this default by passing a value of true as the third parameter to the upload() method.
+By default, OpenFL does not attempt to send a test upload, although you can override this default by passing a value of true as the third parameter to the upload() method.
 The purpose of the test upload is to check whether the actual file upload will be successful and that server authentication, if required, will succeed.

-**_Note:_ **_A test upload occurs only on Windows-based Flash Players at this time._
+**_Note:_ **_A test upload occurs only on Windows-based OpenFLs at this time._

 The server script that handles the file upload should expect an HTTP POST request with the following elements: